YassWorks/Ally/README.md

 Steps:

+1. Set up a Google [Programmable Search Engine](https://developers.google.com/custom-search/v1/overview)
-1. Copy the contents above (or from `.env.example`) into `.env`.
+2. Copy the contents above (or from `.env.example`) into `.env`.
-2. Fill in your API keys and IDs.
+3. Fill in your API keys and IDs.

-Now you’re ready to run Ally with your chosen provider and settings!
+Now you’re ready to run Ally from anywhere in the terminal using `ally`.

+Use `ally -h` for more help.

 ## Tools Used